 Our lives changed even more radically after his return, as I fell pregnant a few months later.
 We did a very valuable Hoffman parenting workshop and I’ve done a short refresher course since then too – to keep things under review.

-In my line of work, auditioning to get a break can be soul-destroying, but after the course, I had so much more confidence from knowing who I was, that I flourished.
-As well as acting roles I got more voiceover jobs and was able to build a small studio.
+In my line of work, auditioning to get a break can be soul-destroying, but after the course, I had so much more confidence from knowing who I was that I flourished.
+As well as acting roles, I got more voiceover jobs and was able to build a small studio.
 I then went on to have two beautiful children.
-I now have a successful company and larger purpose-built studio working full time providing voiceover services for gaming, commercial, corporate and other sectors.
-If you live in the UK you may already have heard me when doing your shopping or watching TV, without even knowing it.
+I now have a successful company and a larger purpose-built studio working full time providing voiceover services for gaming, commercial, corporate and other sectors.
+If you live in the UK, you may have heard me when doing your shopping or watching TV, without even knowing it.

 I believe the Process saved my life.
 It was the best thing I’ve ever done and spent money on.
 Strong words, but true and certainly from the heart.
 It was also one of the hardest things I’ve ever done, but the most rewarding.
 I looked deep in the mirror, faced my patterns and got to know myself properly, fully learning to love myself for who I am.
 As an actor, it’s easy to forget who you are and be truly yourself.
 I got a new life and I found ME!

 For more about Posy’s award-winning work and to enjoy her blog, visit: https://thevoiceovervoice.co.uk